 The culture and habits that we pick up from the people around us shape the way we communicate and behave.
-Mistakes over the complexities of the English language are common especially if it’s not your mother tongue.
+Mistakes over the complexities of the English language are common, especially if it’s not your mother tongue.
 So, check out our list, as it will throw some light on how to avoid some of the words and phrases commonly misused.
-This list is a good place to start to help you to make correct word choices, which will be very useful for your vocabulary score in your IELTS Speaking test.
+This list is a good place to start to help you make correct word choices, which will be very useful for your vocabulary score in your IELTS Speaking test.

 Stay vs. Live

 To remain through or during (a period of time): "We stayed a week in New York."

 A sojourn or temporary residence: "A week’s stay in Melbourne."

 To dwell or reside: "She lives in a cottage."

 To cohabit (usually followed by with): "I live with my brother."

 You use the word “live” when referring to your home, somewhere permanent and where all your things are.
 However, if you go on a holiday or a business trip, you’ll most likely stay in a hotel or family or friend’s home.
 You use the word “stay”, as it refers to a continuous action, which only takes place for a short period of time.

 to cut into pieces with short vigorous cutting motions: “She chopped an onion to make soup.”